TuumPHP/Http/README.md

 A container maybe used to provide the services to responders.
 The container must implement ```ContainerInterface``` by Container-interop group.

-Populate the container with the services using interface class name as a key, and set it in the $request as;
+Populate the container with the services using interface class name as a key, and set it in the $request using `RequestHelper::withApp` method, as;

 ```php
 $app = new Container(); // some ContainerInterface...